-As hyperscale and AI providers accelerate capacity buildouts, hi-tequity is enabling faster access to power and quicker time-to-market in data center development.
-In the past nine months, the company has completed more than 200 projects, delivered 5GW (gigawatts) of infrastructure, and expanded into 25 states, underscoring its leadership in rapidly deploying AI-ready data center solutions.
+As hyperscale and AI operators rush to expand capacity, hi-tequity is enabling faster access to power and accelerating time-to-market for data center projects.
+Over the past 2.5 years, the company has supported more than 200 initiatives and delivered 5 gigawatts (GW) of electrical infrastructure across 25 states, highlighting its leadership in rapidly deploying AI-ready data center infrastructure.

 In addition, CBRE reports that data center vacancy rates in primary U.S. markets have dropped below 3 percent, as power availability, not land, has become the primary constraint on new capacity.² From land to load, hi-tequity is eliminating key sources of industry development friction by addressing:

-• Power Availability – Securing capacity before site acquisition ensures immediate viability.
+- Power Availability – Securing capacity before site acquisition ensures immediate viability.

-• Supply Chain Constraints – Offering dedicated manufacturing capacity for transformers, switchgear, UPS systems, and cooling infrastructure.
+- Supply Chain Constraints – Offering dedicated manufacturing capacity for transformers, switchgear, UPS systems, and cooling infrastructure.

-• Construction Timelines – Using modular and prefabricated infrastructure to reduce build cycles and accelerate hyperscale deployment timelines.
+- Construction Timelines – Using modular and prefabricated infrastructure to reduce build cycles and accelerate hyperscale deployment timelines.

 As AI environments reshape design assumptions, hi-tequity is also responding with:

-• Increased cooling and power redundancy.
+- Increased cooling and power redundancies.

-• Greater emphasis on electrical infrastructure readiness.
+- A greater emphasis on electrical infrastructure readiness.

 “The bottleneck in AI infrastructure is no longer compute, it’s power and deployment speed,” said Ryne Friedman, Associate, hi-tequity.
-“Our ability to deliver 100 MW in nine months and scale to 5GW of infrastructure demonstrates that the industry needs a fundamentally different approach to building data centers—one that starts with power and ends with execution certainty.”
+“Our ability to deliver 100 MW in nine months has allowed us to scale to 5 GW of deployed infrastructure.
+This demonstrates that the industry needs a fundamentally different approach to building data centers—hi-tequity is addressing this issue with certainty.”

 To learn more, explore how the 5GW milestone is shaping AI infrastructure and power strategies in hi-tequity’s latest analysis here.